bethel-school-of-technology/movie-bluff-collection-backend/README.md

 attempting to use MySQL

 20200102 by cw
-notes and code on associations for the database: lines 12-121 modified from https://lorenstewart.me/2016/09/12/sequelize-table-associations-joins/
+notes and code on associations for the database: (best to be read in 'Raw' form) lines 12-121 modified from https://lorenstewart.me/2016/09/12/sequelize-table-associations-joins/

 Side note: Where I work, we have a convention of attaching all Sequelize models to a single db object and injecting this object into all routes and controllers.
 It's a convenient way to have access to everything.
 Using this convention, here's what the db.js file in the repo looks like: